bruno-ruotolo/driveneats/README.md

 # driveneats
-A delivery application. where you can order your food online.
+A mobile delivery application. where you can order your food online.

 <img src="/assets/driveneats.gif" />